-An aliquot of bulk tank milk was stored at -4°C until it could be brought to the laboratory of a dairy processing plant (St. Alban’s Cooperative/Dairy Farmers of America, St. Albans, VT) within 48 hours of collection for determination of the bulk tank somatic cell count (BTSCC).
+An aliquot of the bulk tank milk sample was stored at -4°C until it could be transported to the laboratory of a dairy processing plant (St. Alban’s Cooperative/Dairy Farmers of America, St. Albans, VT) within 48 hours of collection for determination of the bulk tank somatic cell count (BTSCC).

 Frozen bulk tank milk samples were shipped on ice to the Laboratory for Udder Health (University of Minnesota Veterinary Diagnostic Laboratory, St. Paul) for analysis.
 Methodology for bulk tank milk cultures at the Laboratory of Udder Health are described elsewhere (Patel et al., 2019).
 Briefly, thawed, room-temperature bulk tank milk and a 10-fold dilution of each bulk tank milk sample were plated onto MacConkey, Factor (gram-positive selective agar; University of Minnesota), and Focus (selective for SSLO bacteria; University of Minnesota) media plates and incubated for two days at 37°C. Any lactose-fermenting colonies on MacConkey medium were counted and reported as coliform bacteria.
 Any β-hemolytic colonies on Focus medium were counted and identified to the species level using a MALDI Biotyper (suspect Streptococcus agalactiae).
 All remaining colonies on Focus medium that were not identified as Strep. agalactiae were counted and recorded as streptococci or strep-like organisms (SSLO).
 Hemolytic colonies on Factor medium were counted and identified to the species level using a MALDI Biotyper (suspect Staph. aureus).
 Any hemolytic colonies with a confidence score ≥2.0 for Staph. aureus were counted and reported as such.
 Remaining colonies of staphylococci on Factor media (based on colony morphology, catalase reaction, or Gram stain) were counted and reported as Staph. spp.
 Bulk tank samples were also cultured for Mycoplasma spp.
 (0.1 mL milk was swabbed across a Mycoplasma agar plate, then placed in a 7% CO2 incubator at 37°C for 7 days, after which they were examined for Mycoplasma spp. by a trained microbiology technician).
 For each bulk tank milk sample, total colony-forming units (cfu) per mL were calculated for coliform organisms, Staph. spp., streptococci and strep-like organisms (SSLO), Staph. aureus, Strep. agalactiae, and Mycoplasma spp.
 The lower threshold of detection for bacteria in this bulk tank milk culture protocol was 5 cfu/mL, and the upper threshold was 62,500 cfu/mL.